apis3445/Playwright/README.md

 [Fixture and LambdaTest](./tests/Fixture-LambdaTest): Use a fixture to connect your test with Lambdatest to test in different countries and browsers.

-[Locale&Geo](./tests/Locale&Geo): Emulates another country for example: de-DE.
+[Locale and Geo](./tests/LocaleGeo): Emulates another country for example: de-DE.

 [Qase](./tests/Qase): Modern test management tool for manual, automated tests and AI.